-Leagues like the NFL have more than a century of history and have evolved into multibillion-dollar organizations — but they all started from humble beginnings.
-Many ambitious startup leagues have attempted to duplicate that magic only to realize that running a sports league is no easy feat.
+To be fair, all of America’s multibillion-dollar sports leagues started from humble beginnings, so there’s no telling where the XFL will go.
+But many ambitious startup organizations have attempted to duplicate the magic of the NFL, MLB or similar, only to realize that running a sports league is no easy feat.
 Some failed startup leagues organized around existing sports.
 Others created imaginative and unfamiliar new athletic contests.
-All, however, have an interesting story — and maybe even lessons you can learn from their failures.
+All, however, have an interesting story.

 The brainchild of WWE boss Vince McMahon (back then it was the WWF), the XFL lasted for only a single season in 2001 — and then many years after that, it came back to start a season in 2020.